RaphaelIT7/gmod-holylib/README.md

 Every module also has his `holylib_debug_[module name]` version and command line option like above, but not all modules use it.
 The modules that use that convar have it listed in their ConVars chapter.
 All hooks that get called use `hook.Run`.
 Gmod calls `gamemode.Call`.

+## Debug Stuff
+There is `-holylib_startdisabled` which will cause all modules to be disabled on startup.
+And with `holylib_toggledetour` you can block specific detours from being created.

 ## holylib
 This module contains the HolyLib library.